The Complete Guide to a Successful Discovery Meeting

 How to Run a Discovery Meeting (With Examples)

-Do your Research
+Do your research

 Before the meeting, spend some time learning about the business and the person you'll be meeting with.
 You can do this by looking at the company website and social media accounts and, if time permits, reading up on any recent news or interviews with key employees.
 This research can help tailor the conversation to their needs and interests.

-Send an Agenda in Advance
+Send an agenda in advance

 A good agenda provides a way to measure a meeting's productivity and determine the next steps after the session ends.